Temporary Conditions

 Here at Umstead 100 World Headquarters, we have some differing opinions about the best footwear for this course.
 Some recommend a light trail shoe.
 Others believe that given 93% of the course is on very well compacted earth, that a well cushioned, regular running shoe is better.
 Some also recommend gaiters to keep the grit out of your shoes while others don't feel they are necessary.

 In the end, the decision on shoes and gaiters comes down to what will make you happiest over the course of a day.
 When you are making your footwear choice, we will emphasize that this is not a technical course and there are no single-track sections.
-Unless it is heavily raining, most of the multi-use trail is very compacted.
+Unless it is heavily raining, most of the multi-use trail is well compacted.

 Traffic on the Course

 On the majority of the course there is no motor vehicular traffic except the State Park vehicles and official race vehicles.
-There is 0.4 mile of the course with light park traffic that consists primarily of race/crew vehicles.
+There is 0.4 mile of the course with light park traffic that consists of race/crew vehicles.

 A bigger issue is that there will be bicycle traffic on the multi-use trail while the park is open to the public.
 As with every large population, there will be a range of care and consideration exhibited by the cyclists.
 In addition to pedestrians, there may be a few horses on the trail during the day.